th-chau/jekyll-now/_posts/2018-06-02-Note-From-Past.md

 published: true
 ---

-Browsing through my old emails are always an intersting yet time-consuming pastime.
+Browsing through my old emails is always an intersting yet time-consuming pastime.
 <!--more-->

 Here is one: